 - A programme requiring a minimum of 100 hours of ESO telescope time.
-For ESO telescopes, one night in Visitor Mode is defined to be eight hours in even Periods and ten hours in odd Periods. - A programme that has the potential to lead to a major advance or breakthrough in the field of study, has a strong scientific justification, and a plan for a quick and comprehensive effort of data reduction and analysis by a dedicated team. - Large Programmes can span from one to four Periods (i.e., up to a maximum of two consecutive years). - A good organisational structure of the proposing team, availability of resources and relevant expertise must be demonstrated. - ToO programmes cannot be submitted as Large Programmes (Sect.
-4.4).
+For ESO telescopes, one night in Visitor Mode is defined to be 8 hours in even Periods and 10 hours in odd Periods. - A programme that has the potential to lead to a major advance or breakthrough in the field of study, has a strong scientific justification, and a plan for a quick and comprehensive effort of data reduction and analysis by a dedicated team. - Large Programmes can span from 1 to 4 Periods (i.e., up to a maximum of two consecutive years). - A good organisational structure of the proposing team, availability of resources and relevant expertise must be demonstrated.